MeSoftHorny/WTRTI/docs/docs/troubleshooting.md

 Perhaps Antivirus restricts write access, try to add exclusion for WTRTI.

 ## Fuel consumption indicators not working
 The "fuel" value in localhost:8111 (web-map) is missing on some aircraft (e.g. some early Yak's).
-Before bug-report, check for "fuel" in "State"" window (press F2 in the main window), while you in Test Flight.
+Before **bug-report**, check for the "fuel" in "State"" window (press F2 in the main window), while you in Test Flight.